What is the Pupil Premium?

 The key intervention and support strategies used to close the gap at Shoreham Academy can be found in the attached documents below.

-The next review of the Pupil Premium Strategy will be carried out in September January 2020
+The next review of the Pupil Premium Strategy will be carried out in January 2020 and April 2020